Peggy Fenner: Political career

+At MAFF she took through the legislation obliging food producers to put sell-by dates on their products, but spent most of her time tackling a rising tide of complaints about higher meat prices, caused by a world shortage, and explaining a 48 per cent increase in food prices in three years.
 In the February 1974 election called by Heath over the miners’ strike, Peggy Fenner fought a tight battle with Roger Kenward, Labour, and her majority slumped to 843.
 In opposition, she joined Britain's contingent in the then-nominated European Parliament.
 She attended only a handful of sessions before Harold Wilson called another election and Labour's Bob Bean ousted her by 2,418 votes.

-She was out of the Commons for Mrs Thatcher's overthrow of Heath, and as the Tories regrouped for a return to government.
+She was out of the Commons for Thatcher's overthrow of Heath, and as the Tories regrouped for a return to government.
 She won back Rochester and Chatham in 1979, by 2,688 votes.

 John Nott's decision to close Chatham dockyard was a blow to Peggy Fenner's constituents, many of whom took it out on their MP.
 And before she could launch a campaign against the closure, Mrs Thatcher, in September 1981, gave her back her old job at MAFF.

 Prices were now less of an issue, so she could address concerns over quality: the conditions in which veal calves and battery hens were kept, the amount of fat in mince and water in sausages, dyes in pet food, tighter curbs on pesticides, pesticide residues on lemons that were polluting gin-and-tonics, and the unsuitability of cling film for microwave cooking.
 She also presided over the first raising of the Thames Barrier.

 At the 1983 election the Rochester and Chatham seat was abolished and Fenner was elected MP for the new constituency of Medway.
 She continued to hold the seat for the next fourteen years, being re-elected at the 1987 and 1992 general elections, until she lost it at the 1997 election to Labour's Bob Marshall-Andrews.
 On the death of Baroness Jeger in 2007, Fenner became the oldest living woman to have served as an MP in the United Kingdom.

-Mrs Thatcher dropped her in September 1986 in a cull of junior ministers, compensating her with a DBE.
+Thatcher dropped her in September 1986 in a cull of junior ministers, compensating her with a DBE.
 Dame Peggy became a leading campaigner against the high speed link across Kent to the Channel Tunnel.
 For a decade from 1987 she returned to Strasbourg as a delegate to the Council of Europe and Western European Union.
 The 1997 election brought boundary changes and a heavy national swing to Labour.
 Dame Peggy, her 75th birthday approaching, went down by 5,354 votes to the colourful barrister Bob Marshall-Andrews.